vbmelo/vbmelo/README.md

+### 🖖🏻 Lambda, Lambda, Lambda Nerds!

-# Hi!
-My name is Victor!
+# Nice to meet you, I'm Victor!

-#### I'm a brazilian Computer Science and Engineer, living in Aveiro, Portugal!
-I am passionate about technology, music, games and yes, I'm a hardware nerd too.
+#### A brazilian Computer Science and Engineer, living in Aveiro, Portugal!
+I am passionate about technology, music, games and yes, a hardware nerd too.

 My aspirations are to drive change and make the world a better place.
-To me this means helping people by building great and usefull software.
+To me this means helping people by building cool, creative and usefull software.
 I also want to keep learning and growing my skills so that I can strive to be the most successful version of myself.

-### Currently I am a Fullstack Software Developer (React, Typescript, Node, Java, Springboot) at <a href="https://www.pareva.de">Pareva</a>
+### 💼 Currently I'm a Fullstack Software Engineer (React, Typescript, Node, Java, Springboot) at <a href="https://www.pareva.de">Pareva Gmbh</a>

-🖖🏻 Lambda, Lambda, Lambda 🖖🏻
 #

-## ⭐️  Some of the Dev technologies I know  ⭐️
+## Some of the technologies I know
 <a href="https://www.javascript.com/"><img height= "35" src= "https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black"></a>
 <a href="https://www.python.org/"><img height= "35" src= "https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white"></a>
 <a href="https://www.json.org/json-en.html"><img height= "35" src= "https://img.shields.io/badge/json-5E5C5C?style=for-the-badge&logo=json&logoColor=white"></a>